awsdocs/ec2-image-builder-user-guide/doc_source/how-image-builder-works.md

 EC2 Image Builder can distribute AMIs or container images to any AWS Region\.
 The image is copied to each Region that you specify in the account used to build the image\.

-For AMI output images, you can define AMI launch permissions to control which AWS accounts are permitted to launch Amazon EC2 instances with the created AMI\.
+For AMI output images, you can define AMI launch permissions to control which AWS accounts are permitted to launch EC2 instances with the created AMI\.
 For example, you can make the image private, public, or share with specific accounts\.
 If you both distribute the AMI to other Regions, and define launch permissions for other accounts, the launch permissions are propagated to the AMIs in all of the Regions in which the AMI is distributed\.

 You can also use your AWS Organizations account to enforce limitations on member accounts to launch instances only with approved and compliant AMIs\.
 For more information, see [Managing the AWS accounts in Your Organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts.html)\.